-- Add tomato and pineapple and reduce heat to simmer for 5 minutes.
+- Add tomato, pineapple juice and pineapple chunks and reduce heat to simmer for 5 minutes.

-- Add tofu, shrimp, optional chili, lemon, sugar, and nuc nam and simmer 3-5 minutes or until shrimp is cooked.
+- Add shrimp, optional chili, lemon, sugar, and fish sauce and simmer 3-5 minutes or until shrimp is cooked.

 - Add okra, bean sprouts and recao.
 Cover and remove from heat.
 Let stand 5 minutes.